Week 2: Writing is Structuring

 - Always read all weekly content before you do any activities this week.

 - Notice we now have 2 deadlines per week; one before noon on Weds., and one before Friday at noon CT.
 You'll need to absorb the course content and do activities before noon on Weds.
 Then, you'll finish up all remaining assignments before Friday.
 To check the due date on any activity at any time, read the heading on the assignment or use the Blackboard Calendar.

-- You'll notice a new main menu area this week!
-In Blackboard, look for the ESSAY ! area on the main menu, under MAJOR ASSESSMENTS.
+- MAKE SURE you have read the correct Essay 1 requirements and know where the grading rubric is located.
+In Blackboard, look for the ESSAY 1 area on the main menu, under MAJOR ASSESSMENTS.
 Since you'll be working on Essay 1 for more than just one week, that area collects the requirements, grading rubric, and optional resources for you to easily refer to.
 Check it out!

 - Check your Madison College email most weekdays; I will send out announcements when I've got them ready.I know managing email can be a pain at times, but you might miss crucial info if you do not check that account.
 You are responsible for managing your email communications.

 If you have any questions about course content, please contact me, Martha Schwer, your instructor, by email at email@example.com (preferred) or phone 608-246-6172.
 If you have technical difficulty, phone the computer help desk at 608-243-4444 or toll-free 1-866-277-4445.

 In week one, you achieved a lot!
 You learned what open- and closed-format organization was, made your first voice or video comments in VoiceThread, learned about rhetoric, genre, and summaries.
 You even got started writing at the college level by posting a summary!
 That is a lot to be proud of.
 I'll be grading all your week 1 work during week 2; I look forward to it!